arno-h/sqa-train/README.md

 It groups the numbers by decade and prints the total sum and the average.
 Also, this program is in need of refactoring and code deduplication.

-The CSV also contains NA (null) values.
-They make handling the CSV substantially harder.
-If you'd like to make this exercise easier, just delete the last line in the CSV that contains NA values and assume that the CSV never contains NA values, but that all fields and rows always contain numbers.

 Possible refactoring steps:

 1) Currently, stats() is doing too much: opening the file, reading it, parsing it,